 Initial recognition and measurement

-classified as fair value through profit and loss.
-In case of trade payables,
+as fair value through profit and loss.
+In case of trade payables, they are initially

 Subsequent measurement

-EIR method.
-Financial liabilities carried at fair value through profit or losses
+method.
+Financial liabilities carried at fair value through profit or losses are

-are measured at fair value with all changes in fair value recognised in the
+measured at fair value with all changes in fair value recognised in the Statement

 De-recognition